ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

    closed.

 Unlike the equivalent QUIC frame, this frame does not include a Final Size field.
-In order delivery of WT_STREAM frames ensures that the amount of session-level flow control consumed by a stream is always known by both endpoints.
+In-order delivery of WT_STREAM frames ensures that the amount of session-level flow control consumed by a stream is always known by both endpoints.